andrewyen64/react-portfolio/README.md

 ## Contributing

 Of course!
 If you want to contribute and can optimize this code for the better, by all means.
-Create a branch and submit a pull request
+Create a branch and submit a pull request.

 ## Questions